Local Plan – call for potential development sites in St Albans District to be put forward

 Anyone wishing to put forward a site, should do so online here: https://stalbans-consult.objective.co.uk/common/register.jsp and include a GIS shapefile if possible.

-Alternatively, they can email the Council’s Spatial Planning Team at firstname.lastname@example.org post details to them at the Civic Centre, St Peters Street, St Albans, AL1 3JE.
+Alternatively, they can email the Council’s Spatial Planning Team at firstname.lastname@example.org or post details to them at the Civic Centre, St Peters Street, St Albans, AL1 3JE.

 The call for sites is an exercise formally called the Housing Economic Land Availability Assessment.